I2Cvb/data-seri/README.md

 Goal
 ----
-This is the repository containing the SERI dataset and the necessary code to plug the data into [protoclass](https://github.com/glemaitre/protoclass).
+This is the repository containing the SERI dataset and the necessary code to plug the data into the different pipeline of the [retinopathy repository](https://github.com/I2Cvb/retinopathy).

 Status
 ------